Bitcoin Cash App Scams Explained: How to Spot, Report & Recover

 How Does Bitcoin Work on Cash App?

-Now, let’s take a quick look at how Bitcoin works inside Cash App.
+Now, let’s take a quick look at how Bitcoin works inside the Cash App.

-• You can buy or sell bitcoin directly from your Cash App balance.
+• Bitcoins can be bought or sold directly from your Cash App balance.

-• Your bitcoin can be stored in your Cash App BTC wallet, where you can track its value.
+• Your bitcoins are stored in your Cash App BTC wallet, where their value can be tracked.

-• You can also withdraw BTC to your own crypto wallet if you prefer to hold it off the app.
+• Purchased Bitcoins can be withdrawn to your own crypto wallet if you prefer to hold them off the app.

-Cash App makes this process feel as familiar as sending money to a friend, and that’s both its greatest strength and potential risk
+Cash App makes the process of investing in Bitcoin feel as familiar as sending money to a friend, and that’s both its greatest strength and potential risk.

 Now that you understand how bitcoin functions on Cash App, let's dive into the most common scams that crypto scammers are targeting.